 After using a meat slicer you should clean and sanitize it.
 That is the bottom line.

-But, how to clean a meat slicer?
-And the next issue is “how often should a meat slicer be cleaned?”, and “at a minimum how often must a meat slicer be cleaned and sanitized when in constant use?”
+- At a minimum, how often must a meat slicer be cleaned and sanitized when in constant use?

-A rigid cleaning protocol must be maintained for meat processing outlets where any meat slicer is used for quick chopping and mincing of meat so that there is the least possibility of contamination.
+A rigid cleaning protocol must be maintained wherever and whenever any meat slicer is used for quick chopping and mincing of meat so that there is the least possibility of contamination.

 Table of Contents